wacncontent/CustomizeTool/removeCommentOutput2/articles/automation/automation-certificates.md

 |:---|:---|
 |Get-AutomationCertificate|Gets a certificate to use in a runbook.|

->[AZURE.NOTE] You should avoid using variables in the -Name parameter of GetAutomationCertificate since this can complicate discovering dependencies between runbooks  and certificate assets at design time.
+>[AZURE.NOTE] You should avoid using variables in the -Name parameter of Get-AutomationCertificate since this can complicate discovering dependencies between runbooks and certificate assets at design time.

 ## Creating a new certificate

-When you create a new certificate, you upload a cer or pfx file to Azure Automation.
+When you create a new certificate, you upload a .cer or .pfx file to Azure Automation.
 If you mark the certificate as exportable, then you can transfer it out of the Azure Automation certificate store.
 If it is not exportable, then it can only be used for signing within the runbook.

-### To create a new certificate with the Azure Management Portal
+### To create a new certificate with the Azure Classic Management Portal

 1. From your automation account, click **Assets** at the top of the window.
 1. At the bottom of the window, click **Add Setting**.